 In order to remain in good standing, you need to meet the following four criteria for degree progress: earn a minimum of 24 credits in any two consecutive semesters, successfully complete General Studies 145/146 during your first two semesters (see the catalog for further explanation of this requirement), and maintain a cumulative and major grade-point average of at least 2.0.

-You can drop a class without any record in your transcript through the sixth week of classes online or in person with your adviser’s consent.
-You do not need the instructor’s consent to drop a class, although it would be wise to tell the instructor so he or she won’t wonder why you have stopped attending class.
+You can drop a class without any record in your transcript through the sixth week of classes online with your adviser's electronic clearance.
+If your adviser cleared you at the beginning of the term for add/drop, no new clearance is needed.
+You do not need the instructor's consent to drop a class, although it would be wise to tell the instructor so he or she won't wonder why you have stopped attending class.